Interested in our Splunk integration? Download it from Splunkbase.

 Today’s cyber security professionals and IT administrators are overwhelmed by an avalanche of data.
 With so many sensors and systems to monitor, the strategic vision of network security and network performance is easily lost.

-Splunk provides a “single pane of glass” where IT administrators can see all their relevant metrics of network infrastructure and security in one place.
+Splunk provides a “single pane of glass” where IT administrators can see all their relevant DNS events and metrics of network infrastructure and security in one place.
 By bringing together data feeds from across the network, Splunk empowers administrators with the high-level perspectives they need to assess (and ultimately improve) system performance.

-DNS data provides critical insights into both security and performance, yet the sheer volume of information can be difficult to digest, even in a SIEM application like Splunk.
-With clients and servers constantly spitting out IP addresses, it takes a degree of technical savvy to capture which information is meaningful.
+Splunk DNS logs data provides critical insights into both security and performance, yet the sheer volume of information can be difficult to digest, even in a SIEM application like Splunk.
+With clients and DNS servers constantly spitting out IP addresses, it takes a degree of technical savvy to capture which information is meaningful.
 So while it’s tempting to simply direct a raw DNS feed into Splunk, that’s hardly the way to provide actionable insight into network operations.

-Putting DNS logs into Splunk
+Putting DNS events into splunk DNS logs

 With its new Splunk integration, BlueCat highlights only the refined DNS data which is directly relevant to network security and performance.
 On the back end, BlueCat’s powerful Intelligent Security platform does the heavy lifting, capturing DNS information at the client level.
 When that DNS information runs afoul of the policies set by administrators or shows signs of manipulation, it gets kicked to Splunk as an alert.
 Users can then apply security policies based on those alerts.